syaoran68/Unraid_MergerFS_Rclone_CloudMount/README.md

+# Unraid Cloud mount using MergerFS and Rclone

+This is a fork off of BinsonBuzz's package for rclone mounting.
+I will also credit SenPaiBox and the Unraid community for help in refining the scripts.

+In this fork i'll be updating some of scripts with fixes that i've added to my personal scripts.
+Some are for functionality.. others are for fixes for ease of use.

+----------------------------------------------ORIGINAL TEXT BELOW---------------------------------------------
 # Rclone Mount & Upload Scripts for Plex Users

 Collection of scripts to create rclone google mounts to allow fast launch times with Plex (or Emby).